cs1302uga/cs1302-tutorials/octal-mode.md

 | `6`   | `110`  | `rw-`    |
 | `7`   | `111`  | `rwx`    |

+In the table above, the numbers `0` through `7` are written along with their corresponding three digit binary representation.
+If read from left to right, the binary representation lets us know the read, write, and execute permissions, respectively.
+If there is a `1`, then that permission is set.
+If there is a `0`, then that permission is not set.

 In the case of `644`, the file has the following permissions:

 | Class | Octal | Binary | Symbolic |